 - Uncheck any automated repairs you do not want to run.

 - Bathymetry boundary—The boundary of the Bathymetry Data Index does not match the geometry of the source bathymetry.

-- Bathymetry cell ranges—The Bathymetry Data Index display range may not be optimized to match the minimum and maximum values of the color ramp.
+- Bathymetry cell ranges—The Bathymetry Data Index display range may not be optimized.

 - Bathymetry statistics—Statistics need to be calculated on the Bathymetry Data Index.

 - Bathymetry overviews—Overviews need to be built for the Bathymetry Data Index.

 - Broken data paths—Datasets that did not add properly to the BIS geodatabase have left records in BIS tables that should be removed.